Our Community Impact

 Investing in Our Future

-“We have people with resources available in the community that want to support education ad students who need support to advance their education.
+“We have people with resources available in the community that wants to support education ad students who need support to advance their education.
 We brought them together.
 CKCF was essential and integral every step of the way.
 We couldn’t have done it without them.

-– Steve.
-Kistler, Hart county Scholarship Alliance
+– Steve Kistler, Hart County Scholarship Alliance

 “CKCF had a very personal touch for us.
 I didn’t feel like I was dealing with an organization where you were just another scholarship.”

 – Brenda Tiffany